-- Being welcome to work alongside their children at identified times (e.g. on trips) - A systematic effort to support parents through periods of transition, by clearly explaining all the procedures, visiting new settings (internal or external), having interviews with newcomers and making sure that all needs are communicated effectively so that they can be followed up successfully. - Good communication including telephone and face to face conversations, Annual Review meetings, yearly reports and through home school books where these are appropriate.
-We will

-- Requesting a meeting with the Class Teacher to discuss the progress of their children and to seek information and advice. - Attending Parent Workshops which offer further information on aspects of school life.
+- Being welcome to work alongside their children at identified times (e.g. on trips) - A systematic effort to support parents through periods of transition, by clearly explaining all the procedures, visiting new settings (internal or external), having interviews with newcomers and making sure that all needs are communicated effectively so that they can be followed up successfully. - Good communication including telephone and face to face conversations, Annual Review meetings, yearly reports and through home school books where these are appropriate. - We will meet parents to discuss any questions and /or concerns that they may have about theirchildren's education in our school. - Requesting a meeting with the Class Teacher to discuss the progress of their children and to seek information and advice. - Attending Parent Workshops which offer further information on aspects of school life.